 A comment or concern is an issue that is raised by an individual who does not want it to be called "a complaint".
 These are usually resolved informally, which may involve contacting other agencies for a speedy resolution and signposting individuals as and when necessary.

 A complaint is an expression of dissatisfaction about any aspect of a service commissioned by Harrow Clinical Commissioning Group which requires a written response and may involve an investigation.
 It can be expressed in writing or verbally (face-to-face or telephone).
-The individual making the complaint should use the formal complaints process and will be asked for consent before the complaint is disclosed for investigation.
+The individual making the complaint should use the formal complaints process outlined at the end of this page.
+They will be asked for consent before the complaint is disclosed for investigation.

 What is the time limit for making a complaint or comment?

-A complaint should be made within 12 months of the event(s) concerned or within 12 months of you becoming aware that there is an issue to complain about.
+A complaint should be made within 12 months of the event(s) concerned.
+Or alternatively within 12 months of you becoming aware that there is an issue to complain about.
 There is discretion to waive this time limit if there are good reasons why the complaint was not made earlier.

-A comment can be made at any time as there is no specified timescale for submitting a comment.
+A comment can be made at any time.
 However, it is strongly advised to make a comment within 12 months of the event(s) concerned or within 12 months of you becoming aware that there is an issue.

 Where to send your complaint or comment